The Founder of Faces of Hope

 Her photography is represented by the National Geographic Society and has been published in numerous magazines including National Geographic, National Geographic Traveler, National Geographic Adventure, Outside, Islands, Smithsonian Magazine, American Photo, Natural History, Time, Forbes, The Oprah Magazine and The New York Times.
 Wright is a recipient of the Dorothea Lange Award in Documentary Photography and a two-time winner of the Lowell Thomas Travel Journalism Award.

-She has photographed/authored nine books including Face to Face: Portraits of the Human Spirit, a photo book of global portraits, The Dalai Lama: A Simple Monk, based on her two-decade friendship with the Dalai Lama, The Spirit of Tibet: Portrait of a Culture in Exile, Faces of Hope: Children of a Changing World, documenting the lives of children in developing countries, and three books for National Geographic on London, Great Britain and China.
-For four year she covered the world as a photojournalist correspondent for the Travel Channel Photo Journeys website.
+She has photographed/authored ten books including Human Tribe, Face to Face: Portraits of the Human Spirit, monographs of global portraits celebrating our visual human tapestry, The Dalai Lama: A Simple Monk, based on her two-decade friendship with the Dalai Lama, The Spirit of Tibet: Portrait of a Culture in Exile, Faces of Hope: Children of a Changing World, documenting the lives of children in developing countries, and three books for National Geographic on London, Great Britain and China.
+For four year she covered the world as a photojournalist correspondent for the Travel Channel/Discovery Photo Journeys website.

 Alison completed her degree in photojournalism at Syracuse University and her graduate master’s degree in visual anthropology at the University of California at Berkeley, based on her years of living and working among the Himalayan cultures of Asia.
 She has since been leading National Geographic’s photo workshops and tours as a South East Asia expert.